 Boat Trips

-For surfers looking to reach offshore breaks or remote beaches, boat trips are a must.
+For surfers looking to reach offshore breaks or remote beaches, boat trips are a real treat.
 Many boutique resorts and private villas offer personalized boat charters that will whisk you off to stunning, uncrowded waves.
 Whether you’re after epic reef breaks or a scenic day on the water, a boat trip is not only practical—it’s part of the adventure.

-Things To Do (besides surfing)
+Things To Do in Nicaragua

 Horseback Riding